 Honey helps reduce oil and bacteria without stripping the skin of moisture.
 You can make a larger batch of this honey face wash or simply use a teaspoon of raw honey each time.
 Massage the raw honey into your face, leaving it on for several minutes if time allows.
 Rinse with warm water to remove.
 Follow with your moisturizer and daily skin routine.

-Olive oil is packed with nutrients that hydrate dry skin, and to boost moisturizing levels, you can add a few drops of lavender essential oil.
+Use a rich oil like grapeseed or sweet almond, and to boost moisturizing levels, you can add a few drops of lavender essential oil.

 Massage the cleanser into your skin, and then soak a wash cloth in warm water to remove.
 If you want to remove makeup you may repeat the steps several times.
 Follow with your moisturizer and daily skin routine.

-Do you rotate your cleanser throughout the year?507
+Do you rotate your cleanser throughout the year?519